csail/mit6470-vm/building/01-vm-setup.md

 ## VirtualBox Setup

-You need [VirtualBox](https://www.virtualbox.org/) and clients for SSH and mDNS to set up the VM.
+You need [VirtualBox](https://www.virtualbox.org/), clients for SSH and mDNS, and a 7-zip port to set up the VM.
 Follow the instructions in `using/` to get this software.

-Once you have VirtualBox, start it and create a new VM image with the following properties.
+Start VirtualBox and go to `Machine` > `New` in the menu to create a new VM image.
+Use the property values below to answer the wizard questions.

 1. Name: `MIT 6.470`
 1. Type: `Linux`